 Tragedy recently struck on the West Virginia University (WVU) campus at the Sigma Nu fraternity house when a student sustained serious injuries after falling two-stories.
 Unfortunately, fraternity related injuries and deaths are all too common, and that is especially true on the WVU campus.
 An investigation into the latest severe injury is continuing.

-William Tiano of Tiano O’Dell, a West Virginia personal injury firm, has extensive experience and knowledge in Greek life personal injury and wrongful death cases.
+William Tiano of Tiano O’Dell, PLLC, a West Virginia personal injury firm, has extensive experience and knowledge in Greek life personal injury and wrongful death cases.
 Tiano is currently a part of the team representing David A. Rusko, father of a WVU student who fell down the stairs at a West Virginia University fraternity party and is now permanently brain-damaged.
 Rusko is seeking compensatory and punitive damages for his son’s injuries.

 While individual fraternity and sorority members, as well as the fraternities and sororities that they belong to, are consistently named in Greek life personal injury and wrongful death lawsuits, you may be surprised to learn that the universities that host these organizations can also be held liable under some circumstances.